1.4.1. Installing GSAS-II for code development¶

 with a copy of your fork.
 The GSAS-II Python files will be in dev/GSAS-II/GSASII

 .
-Note that when the GSAS-II Python files are cloned from a GitHub repo, the GSAS-II binary files are not be installed.
-However, when GSAS-II is first run, it will provide an opportunity to do this.
-To run this copy of GSAS-II, you will use a command such as:
+Note that when the GSAS-II Python files are cloned from a GitHub repo, the GSAS-II binary files are not be downloaded.
+However, when GSAS-II is first run, it will provide an opportunity to do this, provided you have used supported combinations of Python and numpy.
+If not, you may compile the binary files yourself, as described here.
+The

 python GSASII/GSASII.py